 - Notification through all available channels (email, web portal, product interface, physical notice if necessary)

-Embedded and SaaS: Different Update Models
+Embedded and SaaS: different update models

 The update delivery mechanism differs substantially depending on product architecture: